 FIRST THINGS FIRST, CALL ME LIBBY.

-I'm the features editor at Real Simple, where I oversee the magazine's reported packages and features (one of which, “Backyard Bliss,” was nominated for a 2019 National Magazine Award), essays, books coverage, and humor writing across print and digital.
+I'm the features editor at Real Simple, where I oversee the magazine's reported packages and features, essays, books coverage, travel stories, and humor writing across print and digital.

 I grew up in snowy Rochester, New York, and graduated from Ithaca College with majors in journalism and political science.
 I edited the college's award-winning student newspaper, The Ithacan, created a narrative nonfiction magazine, and was a Park Scholar.